 The National Employment Matrix combines the industry structures used to report estimates from the Current Employment Statistics (CES), the Occupational Employment Statistics (OES), and Current Populations Survey (CPS) programs.
 Data from OES, CES, and CPS used to construct the matrix are coded to the 2017 North American Industry Classification System (NAICS).

-The National Employment Matrix occupational structure is based on the structure used by the OES program, which is currently using a hybrid classification system as it transitions from the 2010 Standard Occupational Classification (SOC) system.
+The occupational structure of the Matrix is based on the structure used by the OES program, which is currently using a hybrid classification system as it transitions from the 2010 to the 2018 Standard Occupational Classification (SOC) system.

 National Employment Matrix/SOC occupation equivalents from the American Community Survey (ACS).